Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 The Simborio

-The house is so beautifully structured, following an Italian neo-Romanesque style.
-After its destruction by fire, the mansion was renovated and now offers a fantastic fountain and gardens.
-I was really awed to see such a majestic architecture, so I took lots of photos.
+The house is so beautifully designed, following an Italian neo-Romanesque style.
+After its destruction by fire, the mansion was renovated and now offers visitors a fantastic chance to experience it once more, together with its fountain and gardens.

 The Ruins